 PMK is a warm toned cotton rag.
 The warm tone becomes particularly obvious when compared with the cooler toned ‘photo’ papers.

-OBA’s are more common in cheaper photo papers, and contribute to their cooler whites.
-Some beautiful fine art papers also use OBA’s, but I personally don’t like the idea and avoid using them.
+OBA’s are often used in cheaper papers in an effort to brighten their naturally dull appearance, which contributes to their cooler whites.
+Some fine art papers also use OBA’s, but I generally avoid using them and haven’t yet compared their longevity.

-Textures add a tactile and genuine feel to a print, but they don’t suit every image.
-Over used textures can interfere with image details and become a distraction.
+Just like coated papers can be ‘glossy’ or ‘lustre’, matte papers are available with different textures.
+Textures can add a tactile and genuine feel to a print, but they don’t suit every image.

 Canson Aquarelle Rag